learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tCategorical"
     correct: true
-- !Structured
-  question: "13.\tWhich of the following can we conclude if the result of our study is found to be “statistically significant”? "
+- question: "13.\tWhich of the following can we conclude if the result of our study is found to be “statistically significant”? "
   answers:
   - answer: "a.\tThe result is unlikely to be due to random error"
     correct: true